the-frey/dotatom/README.md

 You can use this as a solid base for Clojure development or simply for pairing.

+It's been set up to work well with the One Dark UI and Tron Legacy syntax packages.
+There's a tiny bit of custom LESS in `less.css` - remove it if you're using a different theme.

 ## Installation

 Clone this repo into `~/.atom` and restart atom.